Glacier National Park Elopement Guide

 Last but not least, consider when you’re eloping at Glacier Park.

-Here are some of our favorite places to elope in Glacier National Park:
+Here are some of our favorite places to explore during your elopement in Glacier National Park.
+Keep in mind not all of these are approved ceremony locations:

 Hidden Lake Lookout

-While this spot doesn’t allow ceremonies, this is a great spot to visit during your elopement adventure.
+Hidden Lake Lookout doesn’t allow ceremonies, but this is a great spot to visit during your elopement adventure for portraits.
 It’s an easy hike off of Going to the Sun Road, which is a gorgeous mountain pass to enjoy during your wedding day.

 Lake McDonald

-This is another great lake to plan your ceremony.
+This is a great lake to plan your ceremony.
 This is also the largest lake in the park!
 Lake McDonald is especially popular for its colorful rocks, which can make for some pretty amazing wedding portraits.
+At the southern end of the lake, you’ll find a charming village that provides stunning lake views and mountain vistas, along with easy access to amenities.
+A historic lodge with beautiful gardens and lakefront views serves as a picturesque location for a ceremony.

 Avalanche Lake

-One of our personal favorite places to elope in Glacier National Park is Avalanche Lake.
-This is a fairly easy hike, perfect for micro weddings or couples looking for an accessible ceremony spot.
-We also recommend planning during sunrise and sunset to get those epic photos.
+One of our personal favorite places to elope in Glacier National Park is Avalanche Lake, known for its beautiful lake surrounded by towering cliffs and cascading waterfalls.
+This is a fairly easy hike, perfect for sunrise and sunset to get those epic elopement portraits.
+Keep in mind ceremonies are currently NOT allowed in this location, but it’s still a great spot to visit during your adventure.

 Iceberg Trail